-The goal of admin mode is to pause the system and ensure no further changes to the database can occur when performing sensitive administrative operations, such as taking a snapshot before shutting down.
+The @Pause system procedure initiates admin mode on the cluster.
+Admin mode puts the database into read-only mode and ensures no further changes to the database can be made through the client port when performing sensitive administrative operations, such as taking a snapshot before shutting down.